manu05X/Java-Spring-Basic-Project/src/main/java/com/example/productservicesproxy/controllers/Notes.md

 As service module is ready, now the controller will get data from Service module of ProductService.

 * So for creating a ProductController we need to have Object of ProductService.
-So we create ProductService object (private ProductService productService): This declares a field productService of type ProductService.
+So we create IProductService object (private IProductService productService): This declares a field productService of type ProductService.
 This field will be used to interact with the business logic layer (in this case, a service) to handle product-related operations.
 ```